Puma Plotting Tutorial#

 print(tracks.dtype.names)

-Task 1.2: Plotting the p_T distribution for jets of different flavours#
+Task 1.2: Plotting the p_\text{T} Distribution for Jets of Different Flavours#

-As a next step, you will produce a histogram plot that shows the p_T distribution of light-flavour jets, b-jets and b-jets.
+As a next step, you will produce a histogram plot that shows the p_\text{T} distribution of light-flavour jets, b-jets and b-jets.

-Hint: How do I create a histogram plot with puma
+Hint: How do I Create a Histogram Plot with puma

 ?